JayaSurya-Dev/hand-crafted-paper-e-commerce/README.md

 Overall, this project aims to provide a seamless and secure platform for the artist to sell their work and showcase their talent to the world.

 ---

+### **Note:**

+When testing payments functionality in this project, use a card number,such as:

+- **4242 4242 4242 4242** for successful payment or
+- **4000 0027 6000 3184** for 3D secure authentication.
+- Enter the card number in the payment form.
+- Use a valid future date, such as 12/34.
+- Use any three-digit CVC.
+- Use any value you like for other form fields.

+---